ohussNJ/Anime-Recommendation/README.md

 ## Setup
 * Download files into the same directory
 * Download ChromeDriver (Available at https://chromedriver.chromium.org/)
-* Copy the path of the file location
+* Copy the local path of the ChromeDriver file location
-* Paste the file path into line 63
+* Paste the file path into line 63 of AnimeRec.java
 * Run AnimeRec.java

 ## Demo